06 Honest Self-Love Tips For Being Kind to Yourself

 Daily Affirmations

 Our bodies are a reflection of what we eat.
-Our minds are a reflection of the thoughts and information we put in there, too!
-Give yourself daily affirmations like, “I’m Enough!”, “I’m Worthy!”, “I Deserve the Best!”, “I Can Do It!”.
+Our minds reflect the thoughts and information we put in there, too!
+Give yourself daily affirmations like, “I’m Enough!”, “I’m Worthy!”
+“I Deserve the Best!”
+“I Can Do It!.”

-You are making these positive phrases part of your daily life will drastically affect how you see yourself.
-This works because an affirmation can rewire your subconscious habits on an emotional, physical, and mental level when repeated enough times.
+Making these positive phrases part of your daily life will drastically affect how you see yourself.
+When repeated enough times, an affirmation can rewire your subconscious habits on an emotional, physical, and mental level.

 Accept Yourself